Trayveon Williams

-Trayveon Thomas Williams (born October 18, 1997) is an American football running back for the Cincinnati Bengals of the National Football League (NFL).
-During his junior season at Texas A&M, Williams received first team all-SEC and second-team All-America honors; he also broke the school records for single-season all-purpose yards and rushing yards.
+Trayveon Thomas Williams (born October 18, 1997) is an American professional football running back and return specialist for the Los Angeles Chargers of the National Football League (NFL).
+During his junior season at Texas A&M, Williams received first team all-SEC and second-team All-American honors; he also broke the school records for single-season all-purpose yards and rushing yards.

 College career

 Freshman season

 In his collegiate debut in the season opener against UCLA, Williams had 94 rushing yards.
-After gaining 127 yards against Auburn, including an 89-yard rushing touchdown, Williams was named the SEC Freshman of the Week.
+After gaining 127 yards against Auburn, including an 89-yard rushing touchdown, Williams was named the Southeastern Conference (SEC) Freshman of the Week.
 In the next game, against Arkansas, he had 153 rushing yards and two rushing touchdowns.
-On October 8, against Tennessee, he had a season-high 217 rushing yards and a rushing touchdown in the 45-38 2OT victory.
+On October 8, against Tennessee, he had a season-high 217 rushing yards and a rushing touchdown in the 45–38 double overtime victory.
 Williams became the first true freshman in school history to rush for 1,000 yards in a season.